Dumblane

-Dumblane is an historic house, located at 4120 Warren Street, Northwest, Washington, D.C. in the Tenleytown neighborhood.
+Dumblane is a historic house, located at 4120 Warren Street, Northwest, Washington, D.C. in the Tenleytown neighborhood.

 History

-The American Craftsman bungalow was built in 1911, by Mr. and Mrs. F. Hazen Bond.
+The American Craftsman bungalow was built in 1911, by Mr. and Mrs. F. Hazen Bond.The house, occupied by its first owners until 1962, retains its original features as subsequent owners made very little alterations.

 It is listed on the National Register of Historic Places.
 The 2009 property value of Dumblane is $2,238,890.